Centrão: 2018 elections

-In the 2018 elections, the PSDB presidential candidate, Geraldo Alckmin, put together a coalition with parties from the centrão to get more time for electoral propaganda.
+In the 2018 elections, the PSDB presidential candidate, Geraldo Alckmin, put together a coalition with parties from the Centrão to get more time for electoral propaganda.

-After the elections, one of the parties of the centrão, the MDB (formerly PMDB), had a reduction in Federal Senate seats.
+After the elections, one of the parties of the Centrão, the MDB (formerly PMDB), had a reduction in Federal Senate seats.
 The former president, Eunício Oliveira, came third in Ceará, Senator Edison Lobão, and former Ministers of Mines and Energy, Garibaldi Alves, former Minister of Tourism, and Romero Jucá did not get reelected.

 In the Chamber of Deputies, with the influence of presidential candidate Jair Bolsonaro, the PSL managed to elect 52 federal deputies, which caused a considerable change in the composition of the Chamber.
 The MDB, until then the leader of the bloc, lost almost half of its seats compared to the 2014 election (from 66 to 34).

 The centrists have reorganized themselves around the figures of congressman and mayor Rodrigo Maia (DEM-RJ), majority leader Aguinaldo Ribeiro (PP-PB), and the leader of the Progressives, congressman Arthur Lira (PP-AL).
-In June 2020, Arthur published an article in Folha de S.Paulo describing the centrão as a moderating force and a guarantee of institutional predictability and governability.
+In June 2020, Arthur published an article in Folha de S.Paulo describing the Centrão as a moderating force and a guarantee of institutional predictability and governability.

 Due to the significant shrinking of the bench, the PSDB (from 54 to 29) is now part of the group, joining the Democrats.

-In May 2019, the Chamber of Deputies banned the use of the name "centrão" on Chamber radio and TV, as it considered the term pejorative.
+In May 2019, the Chamber of Deputies banned the use of the name "Centrão" on Chamber radio and TV, as it considered the term pejorative.

 Members

-The following parties have generally been considered to be part of the centrão.
+The following parties have generally been considered to be or have been part of the Centrão.